NAME

 geom_point()

-ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +
+color aesthetic mapping, color the points by their Category.ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +

 geom_point()

-ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +
+geom_smooth().ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +

 geom_point() +